hashicorp/terraform-google-vault/modules/vault-cluster/README.md

 However, to avoid having to add the `-ca-cert` argument to every single call, you can use the [update-certificate-store module](/modules/update-certificate-store) to configure the server to trust the CA.

 Check out the [vault-cluster-private example](/examples/vault-cluster-private) for working sample code.
+Alternatively, you may set the environment variable [VAULT_CACERT](https://www.vaultproject.io/docs/commands/environment.html).

 #### Access Vault from the public Internet

 We **strongly** recommend only running Vault in private subnets.
 That means it is not directly accessible from the public Internet, which reduces your surface area to attackers.
-If you need users to be able to access Vault from outside of AWS, we recommend using VPN to connect to AWS.
+If you need users to be able to access Vault from outside of Google Cloud, we recommend using VPN to connect to Google Cloud.

-If VPN is not an option, and Vault must be accessible from the public Internet, you can use the [vault-elb module](/modules/vault-elb) to deploy an [Elastic Load Balancer (ELB)](https://aws.amazon.com/elasticloadbalancing/classicloadbalancer/) in your public subnets, and have all your users access Vault via this ELB:
+If VPN is not an option, and Vault must be accessible from the public Internet, you can use the [vault-lb-fr module](/modules/vault-lb-fr) to deploy a regional external [Load Balancer](https://cloud.google.com/load-balancing/) and have all your users access Vault via this Load Balancer:

 ```
-vault -address=https://<ELB_DNS_NAME> read secret/foo
+vault -address=https://<LOAD_BALANCER_IP> read secret/foo
 ```

-Where `ELB_DNS_NAME` is the DNS name for your ELB, such as `vault.example.com`.
+Where `LOAD_BALANCER_IP` is the IP address for your Load Balancer, such as `vault.example.com`.
 You can configure the Vault address as an environment variable:

 ```
 export VAULT_ADDR=https://vault.example.com